 As food moves throughout the supply chain, it is key for foodservice workers to handle ingredients carefully to prevent cross-contamination and other issues.
 Disposable gloves play a central role in food safety, from the center of the plate to the convenience store.

 No matter the application or needs of your staff, AMMEX has a glove that fits.
+Contact us to find the right gloves for your application or industry.
 Be sure to follow along with us through the month of September and show your support by using the hashtags #FoodSafetyMonth and #LetItFlow2015.